 He is also recognized for his work as a songwriter, instrumentalist, and producer, having produced over 60 albums for Lifescapes Music and RedTulip Music, spanning genres including jazz, Latin, and World Music.

-He is currently a part-time faculty member at the School of Jazz and Contemporary Music at The New School, where he teaches courses such as Film Scoring, Scoring in the Style Of..., and Sound and Story, and directs the Radiohead, Boygenius, and Yebba ensembles.
-He also provides private instruction at the Mannes School of Music.
+He is currently part-time faculty at both the School of Jazz and Contemporary Music and the Mannes School of Music at The New School University, where he teaches courses including Film Scoring, Scoring in the Style Of..., and Sound and Story, and directs the Radiohead, Boygenius, and Yebba ensembles.

-As an educator and mentor, Wayne believes that imagination and the arts are vital to human development and creative innovation, and he is dedicated to helping students harness their own artistic voices through the lens of story, emotion, and expressive intent.
+As an educator and mentor, Wayne believes that imagination and the arts are essential to human development and creative innovation.
+He is dedicated to helping students cultivate their artistic voices through the lens of story, emotion, and expressive intent.

-Previously, Wayne spent four years as a Lecturer in Audio Design at the University of Southern California’s Iovine and Young Academy, teaching courses such as Audio & Media Integration, Digital Toolbox: Sound and Audio, and a special topics course exploring the narrative role of sound and audio in product design, environmental design, immersive environments, and multimedia.
+Previously, Wayne served as a Lecturer in Audio Design at the University of Southern California’s Iovine and Young Academy, where he taught courses such as Audio & Media Integration, Digital Toolbox: Sound and Audio, and a special topics course exploring the narrative role of sound and audio in product design, environmental design, immersive experiences, and multimedia.

 In the field of design, Wayne is the co-founder of Vidami and co-inventor of Vidami’s patented foot-controlled devices for looping, slowing down, and navigating video content for friction-free learning on YouTube and over 70 online learning platforms.